Lee Jae Myung

-Born to a poor family in Andong, Lee became a factory worker after primary school and became disabled due to workplace injuries.
-Lee earned middle and high school equivalency diplomas and studied at Chung-Ang University, earning his law degree in 1986.
-As a human rights and labour lawyer, Lee organized with Minbyun and advocated for opening a new hospital in Seongnam.
+Lee was born into a poor family in Andong.
+After elementary school, he went to work at a factory in Seongnam, where an accident left him disabled.
+He earned middle and high school equivalency diplomas and graduated from Chung-Ang University with a law degree in 1986.
+As a human rights and labor lawyer, Lee worked with Minbyun to organize efforts advocating for opening a new hospital in Seongnam.